naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/mcn_iclr25/README.md

 ```
 @inproceedings{mcn_iclr25,
 title = {Topological Blindspots: Understanding and Extending Topological Deep Learning Through the Lens of Expressivity},
-author = {author = {Yam Eitan and Yoav Gelberg and Guy Bar-Shalom and Fabrizio Frasca and Michael M. Bronstein and Haggai Maron}},
+author = {Yam Eitan and Yoav Gelberg and Guy Bar-Shalom and Fabrizio Frasca and Michael M. Bronstein and Haggai Maron},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }